Spatial regionalization based on optimal information compression: Methods

-The adjacency relations between clusters are updated as the algorithm progress, by merging the neighbor sets of the two clusters that are merged.
-This takes an additional $\Ord(d_k+d_{k'})$ steps, where $d_k$ is the number of adjacent clusters to cluster $k$, and is typically much smaller than $\Ord(n(V_k)+n(V_{k'}))$ for large clusters, since many clusters are only adjacent to a few others.
-We find in practice that the algorithm scales well to large systems, running in much less than order $\Ord(n(V)^2)$ time.
+The adjacency relations between clusters are updated as the algorithm progress by considering the clusters as ``super-nodes'' whose neighbor sets are merged at each step.
+This takes an additional $\Ord(d_k+d_{k'})$ operations, where $d_k$ is the number of adjacent clusters (super-nodes) to cluster (super-node) $k$, and is typically smaller than $\Ord(n(V_k)+n(V_{k'}))$ for large clusters, since many clusters are adjacent to only a few others for planar graphs (this is not necessarily the case for non-planar networks).
+We find in practice that the algorithm scales well to large systems, running in less than order $\Ord(n(V)^2)$ time for the entire clustering procedure (see Appendix~\ref{sec:runtime} and Fig.~\ref{fig:runtime}).

+Although the greedy algorithm used to optimize the description length in Eq.~\ref{eq:DL} has the advantages of being computationally efficient and simple to implement, it is not guaranteed to identify the true optimal partition $\mathcal{P}$ that minimizes the description length objective over all possible partitions of the network into contiguous regions.
+Identifying the optimal partition $\mathcal{P}$ is a computationally challenging optimization problem, as there are at least $\Ord(n(V)^2)$ (and at worst exponentially many) contiguous partitions of the network one must account for \cite{vince2017counting}, and even sampling such partitions is itself intractable for planar graphs \cite{najt2019complexity}.
+Additionally, fast dynamic programming approaches used for exactly solving contiguous clustering problems in one dimension are not applicable \cite{wang2011ckmeans}.
+However, we find in test examples that the greedy algorithm gives results quite competitive with those obtained through exhaustive enumeration of all contiguous partitions of the network to identify the true optimal partition (see Appendix~\ref{sec:exactcomparison} and Fig.~\ref{fig:exactcomparison}).

 The first few terms in Eq.~\ref{eq:DL} penalize us for having a large number of clusters, since we waste information describing all of the cluster-level distributions in their entirety.
-Meanwhile, the last two terms penalize us for having a small number of clusters, since we waste information describing the small scale details of these clusters as they encompass to broad a variety of units.
+Meanwhile, the last term penalizes us for having a small number of clusters, since we waste information describing the small scale details of these clusters when they encompass too broad a variety of unit-level distributions.
 The optimal balance, and thus the optimal value of $K$, lies somewhere in between with an intermediate number of clusters, and the description length in Eq.~\ref{eq:DL} thus performs model selection for $K$ automatically.
 In our example applications, we therefore choose to let the description length tell us exactly how many clusters are in the data.
-However, in many applications it may be preferable to have a fixed value of $K$ (\cite{duque2007supervised,KirkleyNewman2021}), and this can easily be accommodated in our algorithm by simply performing the greedy merge moves until there are the desired number of clusters.
+However, in many applications it may be preferable to have a fixed value of $K$ \cite{duque2007supervised}, and this can easily be accommodated in our algorithm by simply performing the greedy merge moves until the desired number of clusters is reached.